anton-shibnev/bo_style/README.md

 If you don't want to subtract pixels in rem just indicate **$is-rem: false**

-3. You can also specify min-width or max-width in @media.
-Also in config.scss file:
+3. You can also specify min-width or max-width in @media:

 ```
 $min-max: 'min';